-The shares have been approved for listing on the New York Stock Exchange, subject to notice of issuance, under the symbol "FTI."
+We expect the shares to be approved for listing on the New York Stock Exchange under the symbol "FTI."
 In order to meet the requirements for listing of our common stock on the NYSE, the U.S. underwriters and the international managers have undertaken to sell a minimum number of shares of our common stock to a minimum number of beneficial owners as required by the NYSE.